Fork me on GitHub

 Kubernetes client kubectl uses HTTPS API and TLS handshake to talk to the API server.

 As such, it is not possible to request a custom ALPN protocol using kubectl.
-Instead, Teleport leverages SNI and sets a ServerName prefixed with kube. when generating a kubeconfig file during tsh kube login:
+Instead, Teleport leverages SNI and sets a ServerName prefixed with kube-teleport-proxy-alpn. when generating a kubeconfig file during tsh kube login:

 apiVersion: v1